shmuelkapiloff/simple-/docs/SYSTEM_MAP.md

 ✅ **Error Handling** - Comprehensive error recovery flows
 ✅ **State Management** - Redux state transitions
 ✅ **Component Lifecycle** - Full initialization to runtime
-✅ **User Journey** - Every possible user interaction
+✅ **Database Relationships** - Complete ERD with all entities
+✅ **Security & Middleware** - Request flow through all security layers
+✅ **Search & Filter** - Product discovery and filtering logic
+✅ **Notifications** - Email and notification system flows
+✅ **Admin Dashboard** - Complete admin operations (future feature)
+✅ **Payment Integration** - Payment gateway flow (future feature)
+✅ **Token Refresh** - Session management and token renewal

 **How to use:**
-1. Copy this content to `docs/SYSTEM_MAP.md`
-2. View in GitHub/VS Code with Mermaid preview
+1. View this file in GitHub or VS Code with Mermaid preview extension
-3. Each diagram is interactive and shows the complete logic flow
+2. Each diagram is interactive and shows complete logic flow
+3. Use as reference for development, debugging, and onboarding
-4. Update by editing the text - diagrams auto-generate
+4. Update diagrams as features are added or modified

 **Perfect for:**
-- 🎯 **Understanding** the complete system
+- 🎯 **Understanding** the complete system architecture
-- 🔧 **Debugging** issues by following the flow
+- 🔧 **Debugging** issues by following the exact flow
-- 📋 **Planning** new features
+- 📋 **Planning** new features with full context
-- 👥 **Onboarding** new team members
+- 👥 **Onboarding** new team members quickly
-- 📚 **Documentation** and maintenance
+- 📚 **Documentation** and long-term maintenance
+- 🔒 **Security audits** and compliance checks